 One of the hardest parts of being a pet parent is finding a way to deal with a scared and anxious feline.
 Whether they are upset over a car ride, stressed about a vet appointment, or they are not getting along with a new member of the household, a worked-up kitty can cause some big issues.

-Though using the spray is easy, finding the right one is difficult.
-This is why we have put together a list of the ten best calming sprays for cats.
+Though using one is easy, finding the right calming spray for cats is difficult.
+This is why we have put together a list of the nine best calming sprays for cats.
 We have reviewed the ingredients, scent, effectiveness, time frame, and much more.
 We shared a buyer’s guide with some more helpful tips, too!

 |Best Value||Nature's Miracle||

 Our first choice is the BestLife4Pets Calming Spray for cats.
 This is a 1-ounce bottle that comes in either a 2- or 3-pack.
 You can use this formula to calm your kitty during car rides, anxiety, or any general stressful situations.
 It can also be used to curb clawing, scratching, and biting on your furniture.